CURRENCIES: Dollar Stages Modest Rebound After Two-day Decline

 Continue Reading Below

 The U.S. dollar staged a modest recovery on Thursday after two session of declines.
-In early New York trade, the dollar gained ground against the euro, British pound and the Japanese yen.
+In late New York trade, the dollar gained ground against the euro, British pound and the Japanese yen.

 However, some analysts suggested not to read too much into the rebound, saying it was more due to consolidation of losses, rather than a rebound.